Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Merged amplitude encoding

 \subsection{Sequential qubit reuse}

 The $n$ hidden nodes and the output node are computed sequentially, reusing the same $Q_{\mathrm{red}}$ qubits for each evaluation.
+The same merged encoding applies to the second layer: the $n$ second-layer edge activations feeding the output node are merged into a single circuit execution analogous to Eq.~\eqref{eq:merged_vector}, with $x_i$ replaced by $h_i$.
 The total qubit count for the full network forward pass is thus $Q_{\mathrm{red}}$ as given in Eq.~\eqref{eq:qubits_red} (or $Q_{\mathrm{red}}+1$ including the sign-recovery ancilla), at the cost of $n+1$ sequential circuit evaluations (one per hidden node plus one for the output).